akashnag/ash/README.md

 ### Colors

 If you are using the default Ubuntu terminal, to enable 256 make sure your `TERM` variable is set to `xterm-256color`.
+After **ash** runs for the first time, it creates a `.ashrc` file inside your home directory.
+You can edit that file directly to change how **ash** looks on your system.
+The RGB triplets listed in that file range from 0--255.
+If you want to reset **ash** to its default colors, delete the configuration file using: `rm ~/.ashrc`.

 ## Usage

-Once you have downloaded the **ash** source code, and set it up as detailed above, you are ready to use it (Note: it may run a bit slow for the first time):
+Once you have downloaded the **ash** source code, and set it up as detailed above, you are ready to use it (Note: it may take some time to load for the first time):

 ```bash
 $ ash path/to/file.txt